rxnka/Javascript-Mini-Projects/README.md

 # Javascript-Mini-Projects

-Here is used HTML CSS BOOTSTRAP and Javascript.
+Here is used HTML, CSS, BOOTSTRAP and Javascript.
 This are mini Tasks to learn JavaScript.
 Go to https://validcontact.netlify.com/ and see how all of this Tasks work